iamthekratos/CODETECH_Task1/README.md

-Name : Rayyan Hussain
+Name : Rayyan Arif Hussain
 Company : CODETECH IT SOLUTIONS
-ID :
+ID : CT08DS4690
-Domain :
+Domain : JAVA PROGRAMMING
+Duration : July to August 2024
-Mentor :
+Mentor : Muzammil Ahmed

 Overview Of Project
 Project: Simple Calculator
-Overview of Project: Simple Calculator

-Project Name: Simple Calculator

 Objective:
 The goal of this project is to create a basic calculator application using Java.
 The application allows users to perform fundamental arithmetic operations—addition, subtraction, multiplication, and division.
 The program interacts with the user through the console, making it a simple, yet effective, tool for performing quick calculations.